dan-wells/kiss-aligner/egs/learngaelic_litir/README.md

 - Train an initial character-based acoustic model on these approximate text-audio pairs
-- Decode larger audio chunks using initial acoustic model and align hypotheses against reference transcripts- Split recordings and text according to discovered segments
+- Decode larger audio chunks using initial acoustic model and align hypotheses against reference transcripts
+- Split recordings and text according to discovered segments

 Assuming you've set everything up for the main KISS recipe and installed all Python requirements, you should be able to replicate this process by calling